It’s that time of the year when investors start thinking about which stocks to buy to benefit from the usual holiday shopping bonanza.

 Boss likes Ross Stores, Inc. (NASDAQ:ROST) but I prefer TJX Companies Inc (NYSE:TJX) because it has got a more diversified group of concepts, including Homesense, its new furniture store, and Sierra Trading Post, once an online retailer selling LLBean-like apparel, but is now opening brick-and-mortar locations across the country.

-Financially sound and less expensive than Ross Stores from a price-to-earnings perspective, I expect TJX stock to do very well in the first quarter of 2018.
+Financially sound and less expensive than Ross Stores from a price-earnings perspective, I expect TJX stock to do very well in the first quarter of 2018.

 7 Socks to Buy Before the Holidays: Gap (GPS)